-The area of reinforcement required by Equation 9.2.2 should be distributed evenly on all faces of the column (refer Figure 5 in Technical Note 8 [9]).
-Note that this reinforcement must be placed in the bottom of the slab, slab band or drop panel, otherwise it will not be effective in providing tensile membrane action to resist the gravity actions and reduce the risk of collapse.
+The area of reinforcement required by Equation 9.2.2 should be distributed evenly on all faces of the column Figure 9.
+Note that it must be placed in the bottom of the slab, slab band or drop panel, otherwise it will not be effective in providing tensile membrane action to resist the gravity actions and reduce the risk of collapse.
 Referring to Figure 8, it can be seen that the top cover was lost and the top reinforcement, which was left exposed, was not effective at preventing collapse.